ThomPetrus/COSC310_Project_Chat_Bot/README.md

     In Proceedings of the NSF Workshop on the Question Generation Shared Task and Evaluation Challenge, Arlington, VA, September 2008.

 Feb 22 : Finished the Wiki QA Bot prototype.

+Feb 23 : Experiment with different parameter values for the network trying to get an optimal result for this current data set and application.

+Considering our use case if the network I get the highest degree of accuracy with a 50/50 split, and training the network and validating it against the training data (see the model.fit line).
+It is around 80%.
+Obviously this is not exactly how this should be used but as long as it finds the right answer for each question.
+I have printed the corresponding train text questions, answers and articles to a seperate file.
+When you ask the appropriate question it has a fairly high success rate.
+Will work on making sure user can enter any question without throwing an error next.
+From there we can make it more conversational in verious ways.
+I had a couple ideas:
+Obvs Andy's idea with making the bot determine the topic rather than the list. having it print the list regardless if asked?
+Asking whether it was the right answer?
+Apologize if wrong -- storing and writing correct answers to a file?